Last Updated on April 28, 2023 by Dee

 Top Tips for Painting Watercolor Backgrounds

-Do you paint the background first with watercolor?
+Should you paint the background first with watercolor?

 Often people want to know whether they should paint the background or the subject of their watercolor painting first.
 This really depends on what sort of painting you are doing.